KaushiRajapakshe/SAITA/README.md

 **Steps to Execute the individual code**

-IT16178700-
+IT16178700- <br />
-Software- PyCharm, Fuseki Server, Anaconda
+Software- PyCharm, Fuseki Server, Anaconda <br />
 Steps-
-    • Download the Project.
+-	Download the Project.
-    • Run the Fuseki Server
+-	Run the Fuseki Server
-    • Upload saita.owl file to server.
+-	Upload saita.owl file to server.
-    • Open the IT16178700 Project in PyCharm.
+-	Open the IT16178700 Project in PyCharm.
-    • Create a ‘Conda’ environment for the IT16178700 project.
+-	Create a ‘Conda’ environment for the IT16178700 project.
-    • Install all the imported dependencies.
+-	Install all the imported dependencies.
-    • Run the Project.
+-	Run the Project.

-IT17018760 -
+IT17018760 - <br />
-Software- PyCharm, Xampp(MySQL), Anaconda
+Software- PyCharm, Xampp(MySQL), Anaconda <br />
 Steps-
-    • Download the Project.
+-	Download the Project.
-    • Import IT17018760.sql to MySQL server
+-	Import IT17018760.sql to MySQL server
-    • Open the IT17018760 Project in PyCharm.
+-	Open the IT17018760 Project in PyCharm.
-    • Create a ‘Conda’ environment for the IT17018760 project.
+-	Create a ‘Conda’ environment for the IT17018760 project.
-    • Install all the imported dependencies.
+-	Install all the imported dependencies.
-    • Run the Project.
+-	Run the Project.

-IT17056212-
+IT17056212- <br />
-Software- PyCharm, Xampp(MySQL), Anaconda
+Software- PyCharm, Xampp(MySQL), Anaconda <br />
 Steps-
-    • Download the Project.
+-	Download the Project.
-    • Import it17056212.sql to MySQL server
+-	Import it17056212.sql to MySQL server
-    • Open the IT17056212 Project in PyCharm.
+-	Open the IT17056212 Project in PyCharm.
-    • Create a ‘Conda’ environment for the IT17056212 project.
+-	Create a ‘Conda’ environment for the IT17056212 project.
-    • Install all the imported dependencies.
+-	Install all the imported dependencies.
-    • Run the Project.
+-	Run the Project.

-IT17152938-
+IT17152938- <br />
-Software- PyCharm, Xampp(MySQL), Anaconda
+Software- PyCharm, Xampp(MySQL), Anaconda <br />
 Steps-
-    • Download the Project.
+-	Download the Project.
-    • Import it17152938.sql to MySQL server
+-	Import it17152938.sql to MySQL server
-    • Open the IT17152938 Project in PyCharm.
+-	Open the IT17152938 Project in PyCharm.
-    • Create a ‘Conda’ environment for the IT17152938 project.
+-	Create a ‘Conda’ environment for the IT17152938 project.
-    • Install all the imported dependencies.
+-	Install all the imported dependencies.
-    • Run the Project.
+-	Run the Project.
 However, the software installation part will not be executed until necessary software added to the storage.

 **Dependencies**

-IT16178700 Project branch –
+IT16178700 Project branch – <br />
-    • Libraries-
+-	Libraries-
-        • win32api
+-	    • win32api
         • winapps
         • subprocess
         • sys